 Speaking of regions, if you want your Recovery Services vault to survive a regional outage, then it needs to be configured to use geo-redundant storage.
 Luckily, that’s the default.
 If you want, you can change it to locally-redundant storage to save money, but if there’s a regional outage where your vault resides, then you won’t be able to recover your data.

 When you want to back up on-premises data to Azure, one potential problem is the huge quantity of data that would need to be transferred over your network connection to Azure for the initial backup.
 One of the best ways to deal with that problem is to use the Azure Import/Export service.
 This allows you to ship physical disks to Microsoft, so they can be uploaded to Azure directly.

 Another potential issue is related to installing the Azure Backup Agent.
 During installation, you need to register the machine.
 This involves downloading the vault credentials into the agent and also setting an encryption passphrase.
 It is very important that you save this passphrase somewhere secure.
 When you’re restoring a backup, you need to provide the vault credentials and the passphrase.
-If necessary, you can download the vault credentials again, but if you lose the passphrase, then your backup will be unrecoverable.
+Fortunately, if you lose them, you can download the vault credentials again, and you can regenerate the passphrase

 OK, let’s move on to the Site Recovery service.
 Its purpose is to get you up and running again as quickly as possible in the event of an outage.
 It does this by failing over to another location.
 Once again, this service handles both Azure and on-premises servers.
 It supports three failover scenarios: Azure to Azure, on-premises to Azure, and on-premises to secondary site.